AIR Overview

 I tried accessing the AIR website, but it won't load.
 Why?
 What do I do?

 You must establish a secure VPN connection via UCSF pulse secure to access AIR.
-For more assistance configuring a VPN connection, please see this page.
+For more assistance configuring a VPN connection, please visit the UCSF Information Technology website.

 What software does AIR require?